Nate Boulton: State senate

 Boulton was elected to his first term in the Iowa Senate in 2016.
-He represents the people of Senate District 16 on the Northeast side of Des Moines and in Pleasant Hill.
+He represented the people of Senate District 16 on the Northeast side of Des Moines and in Pleasant Hill until 2023.
+In 2023, he was redistricted to District 20.

-He is ranking member on the Labor & Business Relations Committee.
-He also serves on the appropriations, commerce and judiciary committees.
+He was ranking member on the Labor & Business Relations Committee, then ranking member of the Judiciary Committee and Administrative Rules Committee.
+He also served as the Senate Minority Whip in 2024.
+Other committee work included appropriations, commerce, natural resources, local government, and international relations.

 Gubernatorial campaign (2017–2018)

-On May 4, 2017 Boulton announced his candidacy for Governor of Iowa.
+On May 4, 2017, Boulton announced his candidacy for Governor of Iowa.
 His platform includes fighting for workers' rights, as he was an outspoken opponent of the collective bargaining bill that was passed by the Republican led Iowa Legislature.
 He also voiced strong support for public education in Iowa.
 Former Presidential Candidate Martin O'Malley lauded Boulton's announcement, writing on Twitter, "The future is now.
 Congratulations @NateBoulton on entering the race for #IAGov #iapolitics".

 Boulton suspended his campaign in May 2018 after The Des Moines Register published the accounts of three women accusing Boulton of sexual misconduct.
 The allegations against Boulton included non-consensual groping and frotteurism.